rdoeffinger/xwa_ddraw_d3d11/readme.txt

 *** Usage ***

 To use this dll:
-- place ddraw.dll and ddraw.cfg next to (depending on game) xwingalliance.exe, z_xvt__.exe, XWING95.exe or TIE95.exe
+- place ddraw.dll, nopowervr.txt and ddraw.cfg next to (depending on game)
+xwingalliance.exe, z_xvt__.exe, XWING95.exe or TIE95.exe

 ddraw.cfg is a config file.
 Open it with a text editor for more details.
+If you renamed the .exe files mentioned above, some features may not work as expected.

 Note for X-Wing vs. TIE Fighter: